nucypher/taco-orbisdb-demo/README.md

 # DeForum - A Web Forum on OrbisDB

-A web forum demo application built on OrbisDB and utilising TACo for encrypting posts and managing who has access to them.
+A web forum demo application built on OrbisDB, leveraging TACo to create non-public posts with pre-specified conditions for access.

 ![deforum screenshot](./public/forum.png)